JackZxj/python-demo/README.md

-A demo for python web.
+Here are some python demo.